What comes to mind when you first think about the terms “Blockchain” and the “Internet of Things” (IoT)?

 Moreover, being decentralized, it would eliminate single points of failure, creating a more resilient ecosystem for devices to run on.
 Blockchain IoT can facilitate secure and reliable collaboration between connected devices in an IoT network.

-If you wish to master Blockchain, check out IIIT-B & upGrad’s PG Diploma in Software Development Specialized in Blockchain which helps you improve your skills on Ethereum, Hyperledger, Smart contracts, Fabric, Composer, Core Backend development ( Agile, MVC framework, API and Dynamic programming), and more.
+If you wish to master Blockchain, check out IIIT-B & upGrad’s Advanced certificate program in blockchain technology which helps you improve your skills on Ethereum, Hyperledger, Smart contracts, Fabric, Composer, Core Backend development ( Agile, MVC framework, API and Dynamic programming), and more.